bkw777/NODE_DATAPAC/README.md

 # Documentation
 The original text file manual [RAMDSK.DO](ROM/100/RAMDSK.DO).
-The [option rom](ROM) that came with the unit generates this file when formatting a device.
+The [NODE ROM](ROM) that came with the unit generates this file when formatting a device.

 There are also some discussions in the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and Paul Globmans software on [club100](http://www.club100.org/library/libpg.html).
 Most of these are collected in [docs](docs).
 See also the docs for the various bits of [software](software).

-The only version of the original rom we have is an early version that only supports the original 256k hardware, and only for Model 100/102.
-There was also a version for Model 200 (the hardware is the same, but the rom still needs to be made specifically for 200 to run on a 200).
-And there were later versions that supported up to 512k.
-The original rom is not needed to use the hardware.
-Paul Globmans [RAMDSK.CO](software/RAMDSK) can be used instead.

 Other References
 * "Database management with both the Node RAMPAC & DATAPAC."